 Make MoMA artworks and teaching methods part of your classroom and curriculum.
 MoMA offers professional development workshops and online resources that will give you tools and tips to guide your students to look closely, discuss art, and think critically.
 In addition to workshops and resources designed for K–12, teachers also receive a discount on classes open to the general public.

-Art as a Tool for Social and Emotional Learning: Fostering Connections between School Communities and Museums
+Art as a Tool for Social Emotional Learning: Exploring Identity

 Where: Lewis B. and Dorothy Cullman Education and Research Building